 Close-Grip Barbell Bench Press

-The Close-Grip Barbell Bench Press is a compound pressing exercise that shifts emphasis toward the triceps by using a narrower hand position on the barbell.
-While the chest and shoulders remain active, the closer grip increases the demand on elbow extension, making the triceps the primary driver of the movement.
+The Close-Grip Barbell Bench Press is a compound pressing movement that shifts emphasis toward the triceps by narrowing the hand position on the barbell.
+While the chest and front delts remain active, the closer grip increases the demand on elbow extension, making the triceps the primary driver.
+Grip width meaningfully affects both movement velocity and force output during the bench press (Perez-Castilla et al., 2020), confirming that a narrower grip creates a distinctly different training stimulus.

 - Set up with your back flat on a bench, feet planted firmly on the floor, and position yourself so that your eyes are directly under the barbell.